| |

 semester hours

-- 24 semester hours of accounting courses
+- 24 non duplicative semester hours of accounting courses, 12 of which are upper level

 - 18 semester